The One Elm, Stratford-upon-Avon

-Muddy says: A lovely, lively Victorian pub, five minutes walk from the centre of Stratford, with an attractive courtyard, fab Sunday lunches and jovial atmosphere.
+Muddy says: A quirky, lively Victorian pub with an attractive courtyard, fab Sunday lunches and jovial atmosphere.
+A 5-minute walk from Stratford town centre.

 The One Elm is a wonderful pub set in an imposing Victorian building at the top of Stratford’s Guild Street, a stone’s throw from the centre of town.